Pasivirus

 Pasivirus is a genus of viruses in the order Picornavirales, in the family Picornaviridae.
 Pigs serve as natural hosts.
-There is only one species in this genus: Pasivirus A.
+There is only one species in this genus: Pasivirus A (Pasivirus agallia).

 Structure

 Viruses in Pasivirus are non-enveloped, with icosahedral, spherical, and round geometries, and T=pseudo3 symmetry.
 The diameter is around 30 nm.
 Genomes are linear and non-segmented, around 7.3kb in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by attachment of the virus to host receptors, which mediates endocytosis.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 Translation takes place by ribosomal skipping.
 The virus exits the host cell by lysis, and viroporins.
 Pigs serve as the natural host.